lrc-se/aoc-2021/README.md

 OK, starting to get a bit more complicated.
 Arrays, dictionaries and records to the rescue!

 This day also revealed a weakness in the base code since the input had two different parts, which has since been addressed.

+### Day 5 (JavaScript)

+More arrays, but this time flat.
+Also added some features to the (local) base code for better diagnostic capabilities during development.